NBEP/st-impervious/README.md

 # Fractional Impervious Surface

-Python scripts used to process and analyze fractional impervious surface data for the [Narragansett Bay Estuary Program](https://www.nbep.org/)'s 2026 Status and Trends report.
+Python scripts used to process and analyze fractional impervious surface data for the [Narragansett Bay Estuary Program](https://www.nbep.org/)'s 2027 State of the Waterways report.

 ## Scripts